 In some circumstances, Envato may be required to take administrative action to protect whistleblowers from detriment.
 This is not detrimental conduct.
 It will also not be detrimental conduct under this Policy where Envato is required to manage a whistleblower's unsatisfactory work performance in line with Envato’s performance management procedures.
 Where appropriate, Envato will inform the whistleblower about the reason for any administrative or management action.

-If you experience or discover any detrimental conduct, or potential conduct, you should report it immediately via the methods set out in section 2.12 above or to Envato's Chief People Officer ([email protected]) or General Counsel ([email protected]).
+If you experience or discover any detrimental conduct, or potential conduct, you should report it immediately via the methods set out in paragraph 2.10 above or to Envato's Chief Financial Officer ([email protected]) or Chief Technology Officer ([email protected]).
 Envato will investigate any complaint of detriment to a whistleblower as a separate matter.
-That matter will be investigated by an officer who is not involved in the investigation of any relevant disclosure(s) and the investigation findings will be provided to Envato's Chief People Officer, General Counsel and Chief Executive Officer.
+That matter will be investigated by an officer who is not involved in the investigation of any relevant disclosure(s) and the investigation findings will be provided to Envato's Chief Financial Officer, Chief Technology Officer and Chief Executive Officer.
 A whistleblower may seek independent legal advice or contact regulatory bodies (such as ASIC or APRA) if they believe they have suffered detriment.

 5. Additional Protections & Penalties